Skip to content

 Ceramic tile floors are beautiful, but they have a few drawbacks.
 Two big problems is that they are slippery when wet and that they do not have a great texture for a carpet.
 You can add a rug or carpet, but you can’t put the exact same kind of flooring that you have on your kitchen or bathroom..
 Read more about what type of flooring can you put over ceramic tile uk and let us know what you think.

 A popular question is what type of flooring can you put over ceramic tile?
 Here we look at laminate flooring, wood, carpet, vinyl, cork, and epoxy coating for new flooring ideas for your home.
-Ceramic tiles are a very versatile flooring material.
+What-Type-of-Flooring-Can-You-Put-Over-Ceramic-Tile Ceramic tiles are a very versatile flooring material.
 These types of tiles work in any room of the house because of their wide range of design options.

 Ceramic tiles are extremely simple to maintain, since dust and grime can be simply wiped away with a mop or sponge.
 Most importantly, ceramic tiles are very durable and do not readily shatter.